 Students enroll by signing up for a 12-month subscription which allows access for one student to a single course.
 Courses may be accessed from any computer with an internet connection.
 Students work independently at their own pace.

-Thinkwell recruited outstanding teachers as their presenters.
+Thinkwell recruited outstanding teachers as their presenters for different subjects.
 Math courses are taught by Edward Burger, winner of numerous teaching awards.
 His teaching style is very friendly, engaging, and occasionally humorous.
 In my opinion, he does a great job.

 The Geometry course is divided into thirteen chapters, with each chapter divided into a number of topical lessons.
 Each lesson includes four video lesson presentations in segments that vary in length from about nine minutes to more than twenty minutes.
 After students watch the videos, they should complete the “Thinkwell Exercise,” a group of questions to make sure they have grasped key concepts.
-These problems and other exercises are printable, but in most cases students should answer on the computer since problems are automatically scored and recorded.
-Student may skip a problem and return to it after completing others.
-They may change their original answers.
+These problems and other exercises are printable, but in most cases, students should answer on the computer since problems are automatically scored and recorded.
+The student may skip a problem and return to it after completing others, and they may change their original answers.
 Students will need to work with paper and pencil before responding on the computer for many of the problems.

 You might want to purchase the optional set of CD-ROM discs with only the video lessons for those who want to watch videos without having to be connected to the internet.
 This might be very helpful in families where multiple students are competing for internet access.

 Student progress is tracked by the program.
 There is even a tab for the recently attempted and/or completed lessons so it is easy for a student to find where they need to go next.
 However, they can skip around if you prefer they do so for some reason.